How Biometric Authentication Enhances Security

 Keeping online information secure is an imperative everyone understands.
 The consequences of stolen data are well-known.
 Everyone, from individuals to large companies, must protect their private information, yet legacy security models including passwords and PINs are being easily defeated by cybercriminals.
 Biometrics offer a far more sophisticated and secure way to keep data safe.

 Biometrics are the unique features of your body that only you possess and help prove who you are.
 Different kinds of biometric identifiers can be used to secure data, including fingerprints, facial recognition, voice patterns, and others.
-Solutions that incorporate biometric security are far safer than traditional password-based systems because they cannot be attacked with social engineering or with a brute force method.
+Solutions like the biometric authentication ring are far safer than traditional password-based systems because they cannot be attacked with social engineering or with a brute force method.

 In addition to security, biometrics also facilitate a wealth of other functions – from accessing personal and work accounts faster, and easier unlocking of our cars.
-In this post, we’ll take a deep dive into recent developments and trends in biometric technology and explore the possibilities for the future.
+In this post, we’ll take a deep dive into recent developments and trends in biometric technology, including innovations like the FIDO2 ring, and explore the possibilities for the future.

 What is Biometrics